pytorch/tutorials/intermediate_source/compiled_autograd_tutorial.rst

    with torch._dynamo.compiled_autograd.enable(torch.compile(backend="aot_eager")):
       loss.backward()

-There should be a ``call_hook`` node in the graph, which dynamo will later inline into
+There should be a ``call_hook`` node in the graph, which dynamo will later inline into the following:

 .. code:: python